erkkimon/vllama/README.md

-# vllama: Your High-Performance Local AI Coding Assistant

-**vllama is a free, open-source tool that transforms your machine into a powerful offline AI for coding, programming, and more.
-It serves as the best local code generation tool for developers who value privacy, speed, and customization.**
+# vllama – Ultra-fast vLLM inference for ollama

-vllama is a hybrid server that combines Ollama's easy model management with vLLM's fast GPU inference.
-This creates an OpenAI-compatible API for optimized performance, making it an excellent choice for anyone looking to set up a **local AI coding assistant**.
-It runs on port 11435 as a faster alternative to Ollama (port 11434), allowing you to run both simultaneously.
+vllama is a hybrid server that brings together the best of two worlds: it combines Ollama's versatile model management with the high-speed GPU inference of vLLM.
+The result is an OpenAI-compatible API that serves local models with optimized performance.
+It runs on port `11435` as a fast alternative to Ollama (which uses port `11434`), allowing you to run both simultaneously.

-If you're looking for the **best local LLM for programming**, vllama is your answer.
-It empowers you to use local large language models for programming tasks like **code generation**, **debugging**, **code completion**, **syntax optimization**, and even **offline llm for code debugging**.
-It's designed for efficient **local LLM** operations and on-device AI, making it a top choice for developers seeking **free local LLM for developers** or powerful **GitHub Copilot alternatives**.
+The server empowers you to use local large language models for programming tasks like **code generation**, **debugging**, and **code completion**.
+It is designed for efficient **local LLM** operations and on-device AI, serving as a powerful, private alternative to cloud-based services like GitHub Copilot.

 <p align="center">
 <a href="https://raw.githack.com/erkkimon/vllama/main/assets/player.html" target="_blank">